trantako/trantako.github.io/README.md

 ## Updating & customization

 There are many strategies in getting updates to the theme.
-To keep this as hassle-free as possible (focus on content, not on framework), I have chosen to use remote theme approach: the theme comes from its own public repository.
+To keep this as hassle-free as possible (focus on content, not on the framework), I have chosen to use a remote theme approach: the theme comes from its own public repository.
 Specific tag/branch can be selected (fixed) if necessary, but currently it is not specified ie. the latest version.

 To customize things that cannot be configured, the solution is to create local customization files.
 See the theme [structure](https://mmistakes.github.io/minimal-mistakes/docs/structure/).